neondatabase/website/content/docs/connect/connect-securely.md

 If the client application uses a popular PostgreSQL client library, such as `psycopg2` for Python or JDBC for Java, the library typically provides built-in support for SSL/TLS encryption and verification, allowing you to specify an `sslmode` setting in the connection parameters.

 However, if the client application uses a non-standard PostgreSQL client, SSL/TLS may not be enabled by default.
 In this case, you must manually configure the client to use SSL/TLS and specify the `sslmode` setting.
-Please refer to the client or driver documentation for how to configure the path to your system's root certificates.
+Please refer to the client or the client's driver documentation for how to configure the path to your system's root certificates.

 ### Location of system root certificates

 The location of root certificates varies depending on the operating system or distribution you are using.
+You should only configure a a path to a CA root store if your client or driver absolutely requires it.
 Here are some common locations where you can find root certificates on popular operating systems and distributions:

 - Linux (Debian-based distributions):